kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 1. `deletionPolicy`: (required) defines the outcome when a greenfield `BucketRequest` is deleted, and is ignored for brownfield buckets.
    - _Retain_: keep both the `Bucket` instance and the backend bucket and its contents.
 The `Bucket` instance may be marked unavailable and it may potentially be reused (post MVP).
    - _Delete_: when all access to the `Bucket` is complete, delete both the `Bucket` instance and the backend bucket, including all content in that bucket.
 If, for example, a running pod or a `BucketAccess` instance refer to the `Bucket` instance, then the delete is deferred until all accessors have been deleted.
    - _ForceDelete_: delete both the `Bucket` instance and the backend bucket, including all content in that bucket, ignoring any accessors or workloads that may be referencing the `Bucket`.
+BucketAccess referencing this bucket and their generated credentials are also forcibly deleted.
 1. `allowedNamespaces`: a list of namespaces that are permitted to either create new buckets or to access existing buckets.
 This list is static for the life of the `BucketClass`, but the `Bucket` instance's list of allowed namespaces can be mutated by the admin.
 1. `parameters`: (optional) a map of string:string key values.
 Allows admins to set provisioner key-values.

 > Note: these protocol details are defined in the `Bucket` instance.